les-tontons-crafters/xtrem-tdd-money-kata/c#/docs/1-mutation-testing.md

 ![Mutant](img/MutantMoneyCalculator.png)

-- Stryker was able to create a mutant as we don't have any assertion in our test.
+Stryker was able to create a mutant as we don't have any assertion in our test.

 ![Code Fix](img/MutantMoneyCalculatorCodeFix.png)

-- When implemented, verify your test pass and run the stryker command again.
+ When implemented, verify your test pass and run the stryker command again.

 ![Stryker Report Fixed](img/MutantMoneyCalculatorFixed.png)

+## Mutants eradicated!

-- Congratulations you have killed your first mutant !!!
+ Congratulations you have killed your first mutants !!!

 ![sentinel](img/sentinel-x-men.jpg)

-- Why you should focus on good assertion?
+Why you should focus on good assertion?
 - Take a look at the [Test Desiderata](https://kentbeck.github.io/TestDesiderata/)